liadT22/Data-science/README.md

 # Data-science
-First project: Trying to predict player's rank in League of Legends
+First project: Trying to predict player's rank in League of Legends, using both API and crawling